Looking for the best weightlifting belts for CrossFit?

 Overall #1 Pick

-When choosing between heavy-duty leather weight belts and various brands of nylon weight belts, I had to choose the Element 26 Self-Locking weight belt.
+When choosing between heavy-duty leather weight belts and various brands of nylon weight belts, I had to choose the Element 26 Self-Locking belt as the best CrossFit Weightlifting belt.

 It has all the features that you need when looking for a weightlifting belt for CrossFit.
 It's versatile, just like your workouts.
 It offers great support for your heavy deadlifts and your Olympic lifts.
 It has a self-locking feature to keep your belt in place whether you're lifting, jumping, running, climbing or anything your WoD throws at you.
 This belt will work just as hard as you do.